AndrewEllis93/Print-Tuning-Guide/README.md

     - **(!)
 On larger enclosed printers (i.e. V2 & Trident), ensure that you are heat soaking for *at least* an hour.** \
     Z will drift upwards as the frame and gantry thermally expand with chamber heat.
 This can cause your first layer squish to vary between prints, and can even cause your first layer to drift up *as it prints*.

         Don't believe me?
-Look at this:
+Look at this *(the red line)*:

-        (The important one is the red line.
-Disregard the others.)

          ![](/Images/ZDrift.png)

-        It's not ideal, but just get into a routine - start the heat soak from your phone when you wake up.
+        It's not ideal, but just get into a routine - start the heat soak from your phone when you wake up in the morning.\
         There *are* ways around this - specifically by using gantry backers in combination with software-based frame thermal expansion compensation, but that is a rabbit hole well outside the scope of this guide.*

         <sup>* *Some links: [1](https://github.com/VoronDesign/VoronUsers/tree/master/printer_mods/whoppingpochard/extrusion_backers) [2](https://github.com/VoronDesign/VoronUsers/tree/master/printer_mods/bythorsthunder/MGN9_Backers) [3](https://deepfriedhero.in/products/titanium-extrusion-backers?_pos=1&_sid=e2f989fec&_ss=r) [4](https://www.fabreeko.com/collections/voron/products/v2-4-trident-titanium-extrusion-backers) [5](https://github.com/tanaes/whopping_Voron_mods/blob/main/docs/frame_expansion/frame_thermal_compensation_howto.md) [6](https://github.com/alchemyEngine/measure_thermal_behavior) [7](https://github.com/alchemyEngine/measure_thermal_behavior/blob/main/process_frame_expansion.py) [8](https://youtu.be/RXJKdh1KZ0w)</sup>*\